RaneenMahmoudx/Simple-web-page/README.md

 # Simple-web-page
-This project includes simple web pages that perform some basic operations for beginners.
+This project includes simple web pages that perform some basic operations by a server built on python for beginners.